7 Tables

 • Table Rows

-Select a cell inside the table.
-Choose tab Design (Table Tools) > Convert to Range (group Tools) and confirm the operation.
+2. Go to tab Design (Table Tools) > Convert to Range ( Tools group) and confirm the operation.

-Sorting is a common action associated with lists.
-If a cell in a column is selected, clicking the sort button will sort the whole table.
-It will be sorted in ascending or descending order according to the values in that column.
+Sorting is a common operation with lists.
+If you select a cell in a column and click the sort button, the entire table will be sorted.
+It can be sorted in ascending or descending order based on the values in that column.

-Restoring the table in the original order is only possible using the Undo button on the Quick Access Toolbar.
-An alternative is before starting to create a temporary new column with sequential numbering.
-By sorting this column afterward, you are back to the original state.
+The only way to restore the table to its original order is by using the Undo button on the Quick Access Toolbar.
+Alternatively, before sorting, you can insert a temporary column with sequential numbers.
+Sorting by this column later will return the table to its original state.

 Task 7.6 File: Personnel.xlsx